yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2022/index.md

 Since the `Debug` configuration tab was getting crowded, Docteh {{< gh-hovercard "8854" "made it scrollable." >}}

 {{< single-title-imgs
-    "While this change helps Windows users, Linux users will benefit the most from it" "./scrollbug.png"
+    "While this change also helps Windows users, Linux users will benefit the most from it" "./scrollbug.png"
     "./scrollfix.png"
     >}}